 Go have a look at the post, and make sure you note the picture, its caption, and what I say about the photographer at the bottom of the post.
 We’ll wait…

-Why I Wanted a Picture
+Why I Wanted a Picture, Even a Copyrighted One

-How I Find Pictures and Online Images
+How I Find Copyrighted Pictures and Noncopyrighted Pictures

 For my hiking blog I usually do a Google image search for keywords, along with “.gov” because U.S. government photos and other images can usually be used without permission.
 (We already own them.)